 Our yoga program is structured into levels so that students new to yoga can start practicing yoga with other beginners and learn how to advance their practice at a safe, effective and appropriate rate in accordance with their own personal needs.
-All of our yoga classes are an hour long.
-(Ages 14+)
+All of our yoga classes are all 50 minutes long.

 1. How Many Times Per Week Should I Practice?

 Yoga is amazing, even if you only practice for one hour a week, you will experience the benefits of the practice.
 If you can do more than that, you will certainly experience more benefits.
 I suggest starting with two or three times a week.
 You will likely find that after a while your desire to practice expands naturally and you will find yourself doing more and more.

 2. How Is Yoga Different From Stretching or Other Kinds of Fitness?

 Unlike stretching or fitness, yoga is more than just physical postures.
 Patanjali's eight-fold path illustrates how the physical practice is just one aspect of yoga.
 Even within the physical practice, yoga is unique because we connect the movement of the body and the fluctuations of the mind to the rhythm of our breath.
 Connecting the mind, body, and breath helps us to direct our attention inward.
 Through this process of inward attention, we learn to recognize our habitual thought patterns without labeling them, judging them, or trying to change them.
 We become more aware of our experiences from moment to moment.
 The awareness that we cultivate is what makes yoga a practice, rather than a task or a goal to be completed.
 Your body will most likely become much more flexible by doing yoga, and so will your mind.